Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 ★★★★½4.7(4,033 reviews) Garmin

-Garmin Forerunner 255 Tidal Blue GPS running smartwatch with advanced insights, multi-sport tracking, and long-lasting battery
+Garmin Forerunner 255 Tidal Blue GPS running smartwatch with training readiness, race predictor, multi-sport tracking, and 14-day battery

 Price$248.00